Welcome to Silvercloud

 Our Market Shop

-Silvercloud & HubbleBubble Can be found Most Saturdays in the Market Square at Staines.
-This month (September) we will be here on Saturday 27th.
+Silvercloud & HubbleBubble Can be found Most Saturdays in the High Street Market at Staines.

 Our Collection

-Visit our stall, a cave of wonders and a constantly changing destination for exquisite jewelry designs.
+Discover our exquisite jewellery designs.
 We specialize in pieces that embody elegance, creativity, and craftsmanship, offering a unique blend of contemporary and timeless styles.
 Each piece is designed with attention to detail and a commitment to quality, ensuring our customers experience the charm and allure of our collections.
 Discover your sparkle with Silvercloud – where inspiration meets elegance.

 Spell Books Pendulums and Wands